 Thinking about getting a turntable setup with your Sonos system and wondering where to start?
 We've got you covered.

-If you're looking for a quick overview before you dive into the details below, check out the info we have over on our blog and on our website here.
+If you're looking for a quick overview before you dive into the details below, check out the info we have over on our blog.

 Before getting started, we need to ask a simple question— Does my turntable need a phono preamp?